 b.
 1958, Toronto

-Davey has had solo exhibitions at venues that include Harvard University Art Museums, Cambridge, Massachusetts (2008); Murray Guy, New York (2009); and Kunsthalle Basel (2010).
-Her group exhibitions include Bottle: Contemporary Art and Vernacular Tradition, Aldrich Contemporary Art Museum, Ridgefield, Connecticut (2004); When Artists Say We, Artists Space, New York (2006); Photography on Photography: Reflections on the Medium since 1960, Metropolitan Museum of Art, New York (2008); and Mixed Use, Museo nacional centro de arte Reina Sofía, Madrid (2010).
-In 2004 she was awarded the Anonymous Was a Woman Award.
+Davey has had solo exhibitions at Fogg Art Museum, Harvard University Art Museums, Cambridge, Massachusetts (2008); Kunsthalle Basel, Switzerland (2010); Tate Liverpool (2013); Institute of Contemporary Art, University of Pennsylvania, Philadelphia (2014); and Museum Moderner Kunst Stiftung Ludwig Wien, Vienna (2014), among other venues.
+Her work has been featured in group exhibitions such as Bottle: Contemporary Art and Vernacular Tradition, Aldrich Museum of Contemporary Art, Ridgefield, Connecticut (2004); Photography on Photography: Reflections on the Medium since 1960, The Metropolitan Museum of Art, New York (2008); Atlas: How to carry the world on one’s back?, Museo Nacional Centro de Arte Reina Sofía, Madrid (2010); Whitney Biennial, New York (2012); and Photo-Poetics: An Anthology, Solomon R. Guggenheim Museum, New York (2015).
 She currently lives and works in New York.